 Prerequisites: English teacher recommendation required.
 This course is designed to be the equivalent of the Introduction to Psychology course usually taken during the first college year.
 Students should be able to read a college-level textbook, think critically, and write proficiently demonstrating grammatically correct, complete sentences with intentional vocabulary.
-Recommendations: EN290 or EN398 (70% or higher); EN272 or EN372 (80% or higher)
+Recommendations: EN290 or EN398 (70% or higher); EN272 or EN372 (80% or higher).
+This course is highly recommended for students who are taking an AP math or science class.

 This college course introduces students to the systematic and scientific study of human behavior and mental processes.
 While considering the psychologists and studies that have shaped the field, students explore and apply psychological theories, key concepts, and phenomena associated with such topics as the biological bases of behavior, sensation and perception, learning and cognition, motivation, developmental psychology, testing and individual differences, treatments of psychological disorders, and social psychology.
 Throughout the course, students employ psychological research methods, including ethical considerations, as they use the scientific method, evaluate claims and evidence, and effectively communicate ideas.
 The focus of the framework is to provide the student with a learning experience that supports mastery of introductory psychology content.
 The Course will be broken down into nine units including Scientific Foundations of Psychology, Biological Bases of Behavior, Sensation and Perception, Learning, Cognitive Psychology, Developmental Psychology, Motivation, Emotion, and Personality, Clinical Psychology and Social Psychology.
-Students will be required to take and pay for the AP exam at the end of the year.
-Students passing the AP exam with a score of 3-5 receive college credit at most universities.
+Students are required to take and pay for the AP exam at the end of the year.
+Financial aid is available for students who qualify.
+Students passing the AP exam with a score of 3, 4, or 5 receive college credit at most colleges and universities.
 Students who have already completed a Dual Enrollment Intro to Psychology class should not enroll in this course.
 Credit would be duplicative.
+This course counts toward graduation requirements for social studies.
+This course is highly recommended for students who are taking an AP math or science class.

-EL390 AP Seminar - Grade 11 (1 period/full year), .50 credit Recommendations: EN190 or EN290 (70% or higher); EN172 or EN272 (80% or higher)
+EL390 AP Seminar - Grade 11 (1 period/full year), .50 credit

+Recommendations: EN190 or EN290 (70% or higher); EN172 or EN272 (80% or higher).
+This course is highly recommended for students enrolled in AP Language and Composition.

 AP Seminar is an interdisciplinary course that encourages students to demonstrate critical thinking, collaboration, and academic research skills on topics of the student's choosing.
 This course is an AP level class and is recommended for students who are independent and self-motivated.
 Students will read and analyze articles, studies, and other texts, gathering and combining information from sources, viewing an issue from multiple perspectives, and crafting written arguments and presentations based on evidence.
 Seating may be limited.
-This course is a prerequisite for AP Research and may be cotaught by more than one instructor.
-Students will be required to take the end-of-course AP Exam.
-Students passing the AP exam with a score of 3-5 receive college credit at most universities.
+This course is a prerequisite for AP Research and may be co-taught by more than one instructor.
+Students are required to take and pay for the AP exam at the end of the year.
+Financial aid is available for students who qualify.
+Students passing the AP exam with a score of 3, 4, or 5 receive college credit at most colleges and universities.